 - The price you assign to your artwork in the online entry process is the price we will use.
-We will not accept price changes once your piece has been accepted.
+We CANNOT allow price changes once your piece has been accepted.

 - The Festival will retain a 25% commission on all sales resulting from the exhibition.
 Please note that, due to the all-volunteer nature of our Wallowa Valley Festival of Arts, it may take up to 6 weeks for all payment checks (for both art sale proceeds, as well as award/prize payouts) to be generated and sent out.
 We will make every effort to get those checks out to artists sooner, but please anticipate this possible timeline.
 Thanks for your understanding and patience.